osoc24/Doco/toco/mockbook/index.md

 # Mockbook

 MockBook is a social network that allows users to view their posts.
-The goal is to showcase how changing the permissions in Loama can affect the app in accessing the resources.
+The goal is to showcase how changing the permissions in Loama can affect how resources are accessed by the app.

 It currently displays the following information:

 - Profile information: name, email, bio, profile picture
-- posts: text, image, video
+- Posts: text, image, video

 All data is retrieved from the user's pod using the functions provided by the [Loama controller](/deliverables/controller.md).
-You can find the current limitations of the app in the [limitations](#current-limitations) section.
+You can find the current limitations of the app in the limitations section.

 ## How to run?

-Before running the application, make sure you have the code of Loama in the same folder as you have for this repository.
+Before running the application, make sure you have the code of Loama in the same directory as this repository.

 ```sh
 # clone repository